Francismb/Active-ORM/README.md

-# Jactive-Record
+# ActiveORM
-Jactive Record is a java active record implementation which support SQLite, Postgresql and MySQL.
+ActiveORM is a java active record implementation which support SQLite, Postgresql and MySQL.